-Michael works on projects for numerous customers with a particular interest in future changes in extreme temperature and precipitation and urban climates.
+Michael works on projects for numerous customers with a particular interest in climate impacts on agriculture, infrastructure and health.

 Prior to joining the Met Office, Michael was a post-doctoral researcher at Cambridge University, where he initially studied global methane emissions and sinks, and then helped develop a lightweight ozone monitor based on a gas sensitive resistor.
 He completed a PhD in Atmospheric Chemistry at the University of York, where he also received his undergraduate degree.